Find Affordable College Courses

 Bowling Green, KY

 Western Kentucky University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree general agriculture programs.
-Located in the city of Bowling Green, WKU is a public school with a fairly large student population.
+Located in the small city of Bowling Green, WKU is a public college with a large student population.

 Of the 65 students majoring in agriculture at WKU, 51% are male and 49% are female.